Food and Skin Allergies are Dramatically Rising in Kids

 The study also found that the most common type of allergies among American children were respiratory allergies.
 Approximately 17% of children have respiratory allergies – equating to nearly 1 out of 5 children.

 However, there was no significant rise in respiratory allergies during the decade.
-As Realnatural reported on yesterday, if we factor in the fact that emissions have been reduced by nearly 7% in the U.S. since 2005, this means that respiratory allergies are in fact rising against the backdrop of lower emissions.
+If we factor in the fact that emissions have been reduced by nearly 7% in the U.S. since 2005, this means that respiratory allergies are in fact rising against the backdrop of lower emissions.

 The CDC researchers, led by senior author Dr. Lara Akinbami, were puzzled with the findings.
 “We don’t really have the answer,” Dr. Akinbami said when asked her opinion on the cause for the dramatic rise in allergies among children.